Vincit/objection.js/README.md

 // This object defines the relations to other models.
 Person.relationMappings = {
   pets: {
-    relation: MoronModel.OneToManyRelation,
+    relation: Model.OneToManyRelation,
     // The related model.
-This can be either a MoronModel subclass constructor or an
+This can be either a Model subclass constructor or an
     // absolute file path to a module that exports one.
 We use the file path version
     // here to prevent require loops.
     modelClass: __dirname + '/Animal',